La-Sian/100-Days-Of-Code-/README.md

 DAY 66

 Today was Hackathon Friday, where the goal was to create a weather app not just using javascript but also TypeScript that I have been learning this past week.

+DAY 67

+Today I had an introuduction to what I will be doing for the next 5 weeks, which will working on a full stack project, implementing what I have learnt the past 11 weeks.
+As a team, we wrote a manifesto and started comming up with ideas we could solve.